-Outside Audit & Supervisory Board Member

-effectively.
+In the Audit & Supervisory Board management issues and risks of each organization are identified from the auditing reports developed by the full-time auditors who visit business sites and subsidiaries for inspections.
+We report on important items at quarterly meetings with the president and provide information to the executive departments.
+In addition, we regularly exchanged opinions with the accounting auditors to verify whether the accounting audit capability is functioning effectively.
 Feedback from the internal audit department has confirmed the hotline (internal reporting system) is functioning effectively, and in the opportunity to exchange opinions with the dedicated auditors, we are confident that the system has taken root.
 In Kubota, the audits conducted to visit internal organizations are mainly conducted by the full-time auditors, and I typically request the cooperation of outside auditors who can arrange their schedules, except for mine.
 The outside auditors currently have few opportunities to visit overseas bases, but the full-time auditors are able to conduct careful verifications and prepare clear reports.
 Furthermore, because the fulltime auditors have extensive business experience, the outside auditors are able to readily grasp the situation of overseas bases, which I feel enables them to lead to the statements at meetings of the Board of Directors.